 Start Roasting the Vegetables

 Toss together broccoli, shallot, 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper on prepared baking sheet.
 Massage oil and seasoning into broccoli.

-Spread into a single layer and bake until lightly charred and tender, 10 minutes.
+Spread into a single layer and bake until crisp-tender, 10-12 minutes.

 Remove from oven.
 Vegetables will finish cooking in a later step.

 Finish Roasting the Vegetables

 Carefully, add Parmesan to vegetables and roast until broccoli is lightly browned, 4-6 minutes.

 While vegetables roast, start risotto.